jdamiba/serverless-object-detection/readme.md

 photo credit- zeit blog

 ## Region proposal vs. fixed grid of detectors

 There are two approaches to generating bounding boxes around predicted objects in images using machine learning.

-Traditional algorithms like [Faster R-CNN](https://arxiv.org/abs/1506.01497) use the region proposal method while the newer Single Shot Multibox Detector algorithm use a fixed grid of detectors.
+Traditional algorithms like [Faster R-CNN](https://arxiv.org/abs/1506.01497) use the region proposal method while the newer Single Shot Multibox Detector algorithm uses a fixed grid of detectors.

 Region proposal object detection algorithms operate in two steps.
 First, the image is broken down into regions that are likely to contain an object.

 Then, bounding box detectors are used to make a prediction in each proposed region.

 Fixed-grid object detection algorithms break the image down into equally sized regions, and bounding box detectors are used to make predictions in each region.
 Since these algorithms don't have to first break the image down into irregular regions, they are considered to be one-shot algorithms relative to the two-step region proposal family of algorithms.